docknetwork/react-native-sdk/docs/cloud-wallet.md

 1. **Mnemonic-based authentication**: The traditional recovery phrase approach
 2. **Biometric authentication**: Using fingerprints, facial recognition, or other biometric data
+3. **Custom authentication mechanisms**: Support for custom key derivation and authentication approaches
-3. **Future extensions**: Can be extended to support passkeys and other authentication methods
+4. **Future extensions**: Can be extended to support passkeys and other authentication methods

 ### How Multi-Key Authentication Works

 The Cloud Wallet uses a key mapping system that allows a secondary key (e.g. derived from biometrics) to unlock the same master key that was originally derived from a mnemonic phrase.

 The system uses a two-vault architecture:
-- KeyMappingVault: Stores encrypted master keys that can only be accessed with proper biometric authentication
+- KeyMappingVault: Stores encrypted master keys that can only be accessed with proper authentication
 - CloudWalletVault: The main vault containing wallet documents, secured by the master key

 #### Step 1: Enroll User with Biometric Data